-The Bradford Factor, also referred to as the Bradford Formula or Index, is a useful absence management benchmarking tool.
-It enables managers to assess the absence record of individual employees.
+The Bradford Factor, also referred to as the Bradford Formula or Index, is a useful absence management tool.
+It enables managers to assess the absence record of their employees.

 The Bradford Factor introduces score ratings to help you identify areas of concern relating to staff sickness absence.
 The formula gives more weighting to regular short-term sick leave than to infrequent longer term absence.
 This is because the Bradford Index supports the belief that short, frequent absences are more disruptive than longer absences.